Auto-Sklearn 2.0: Hands-free AutoML via Meta-Learning: Part I: Portfolio Successive Halving in

 We collected the meta datasets $\MetaSet$ based on OpenML~\citep{vanschoren-sigkdd14a} using the OpenML-Python API~\citep{feurer-jmlr21a}.
 To obtain a representative set, we considered all datasets on OpenML with more than $500$ and less than $1\,000\,000$ samples with at least two attributes.
 Next, we dropped all datasets that are sparse, contain time attributes or string type attributes as $\AutoMLSet{}$ does not contain any such datasets.
 Then, we dropped synthetic datasets and subsampled clusters of highly similar datasets.
 Finally, we manually checked for overlap with $\AutoMLSet$ and ended up with a total of $\ndatasets$ training datasets and used them to train our method.

 We show the distribution of the datasets in Figure~\ref{fig:datadist}.
 Green points refer to $\MetaSet$ and orange crosses to $\AutoMLSet$.
-We can see that $\MetaSet$ spans the underlying distribution of $\AutoMLSet$ quite well, but that there are several datasets which are outside of the $\MetaSet$ distribution indicated by the green lines, which are marked with a black cross.
+We can see that $\MetaSet$ spans the underlying distribution of $\AutoMLSet$ quite well, but several datasets are outside the $\MetaSet$ distribution indicated by the green lines, marked with a black cross.
 We give the full list of datasets for $\MetaSet$ and $\AutoMLSet$ in Appendix~\ref{app:datasets}.

-For all datasets we use a single holdout test set of $33.33\%$ which is defined by the corresponding OpenML task.
+For all datasets, we use a single holdout test set of $33.33\%$, which is defined by the corresponding OpenML task.
 The remaining $66.66\%$ are the training data of our \automl{} systems, which handle further splits for model selection themselves based on the chosen model selection strategy.